Hopex3/Cosmetics/README.md

 ## Conclusion
-The data visualization highlighs critical insights into the cosmetic industry's use of chemicals with a specific focus on carcinogenic risks.The analysis shows that while Titanium Dioxide is the most frequently used chemical, it is not classified as a carcinogen.
-Additionally, cosmetic consumers face difficulty linking ingredients to carcinogens, indicating a lock of transparaency in labeling or public awareness.
+The data visualization highlights critical insights into the cosmetic industry's use of chemicals, with a specific focus on carcinogenic risks.
+The analysis shows that while Titanium Dioxide is the most frequently used chemical, it is not classified as a carcinogen.
+Additionally, cosmetic consumers face difficulty linking ingredients to carcinogens, indicating a lack of transparency in labeling or public awareness.
 Despite these challenges, the data suggests that many cosmetic companies are making efforts to provide safer products.
 However, there remains a significant gap in research on the chemicals used in cosmetics, underscoring the need for continued investigation and improved regulatory oversight to ensure consumer safety.